Violently Happy: Background

-The music video for "Violently Happy" was directed by Jean-Baptiste Mondino.
+The accompanying music video for "Violently Happy" was directed by French fashion photographer and music video director Jean-Baptiste Mondino.
 To shoot it, Björk flew to Los Angeles in January 1994 and she found herself involved in the 1994 Northridge earthquake, and as such the shooting was postponed until the next day.
 Nettie Walker, Björk co-manager, recalled the event and described Björk's peculiar behavior: "When she did the video for "Violently Happy" in LA, she was there in the middle of the earthquake.
 She described it like, a huge rumbling, deep in your stomach, which is exactly Björk, that she found it a brilliant rather than frightening experience.
 Everyone was trying to get hold of her to see if she was OK, but she had gone to the video shoot, dead on time, ready to start.
 That’s how Björk is, committed to doing something...
 She’s into this magpie mentality." and this was further confirmed by Mondino, who added: "She said she was so happy to have experienced the earthquake, and on top of that she didn’t have her son with her so she was freer to experience it without fear...
 For me she is an iceberg, we only see a little tip of it".